transkatgirl/Tapestry-Loom/README.md

 	- [ ] Talon Voice
 	- [ ] Controllers / Gamepads
 	- [ ] USB DDR Pads

-#### Tapestry Loom v1-rc checklist

-Tapestry Loom v1 will be the first stable version, and will be listed on the Obsidian community plugin registry.

 - [ ] Document & selection analysis tools
 	- [ ] Predictability analysis using logprobs
 	- [ ] Statistical analysis of various metrics (model usage, text length, logprobs, number of branches, etc)
 	- [ ] Weave metadata
+- [ ] Implement context window wrapping

+#### Tapestry Loom v1-rc checklist

+Tapestry Loom v1 will be the first stable version, and will be listed on the Obsidian community plugin registry.
 - [ ] Support for [Standard Completions](https://standardcompletions.org) (after the specification is finalized)
 	- [ ] If the specification is not ready by v1, support for Standard Completions will be delayed to v2
-- [ ] Implement color palette generator for model colors
-- [ ] Blind model comparison mode

 #### Tapestry Loom Post-v1 plans